ims-asb/Keeb/Journal.md

 So what i did between this time, i learned kicad, how to add stuff, wire, etc

-also learned about label connections — instead of drawing a wire across the schematic to connect some stuff, i can just slap a label on both ends and kicad counts them as labeled
+also learned about label connections. basically, instead of drawing a wire across the schematic to connect some stuff, i can just slap a label on both ends and kicad counts them as labeled

 <img width="1680" height="741" alt="Screenshot 2026-08-24 at 8 59 00 AM" src="https://github.com/user-attachments/assets/96aadf3b-413b-4e70-8297-52288de3504c" />